Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Some basic combinatorial topology.

 \subsection{Polyhedral spaces and complexes.}

 A \emph{(closed) polyhedral complex} in $\RR^d$ is a finite collection of polyhedra in $\RR^d$ such that the intersection of any two polyhedra is a face of both, and that is closed under passing to faces of the polyhedra in the collection.
 The elements of a polyhedral complex are called \emph{faces}, and the inclusion-wise maximal faces are the \emph{facets} of the polyhedral complex.
 A polyhedral complex is \emph{bounded} if and only if all polyhedra are bounded, i.e.,\ if they are polytopes.
-Finally, a \emph{polyhedral fan} is a polyhedral complex all whose faces are polyhedra pointed at $\mbf{0}$. $\pos X$ shall denote the positive span of a subset $X$ of $\RR^d$, and $\lin X$ resp.\ $\aff X$ shall denote its linear and affine span, respectively.
+Finally, a \emph{polyhedral fan} is a polyhedral complex all whose faces are polyhedra pointed at $\mbf{0}$, that is, their only vertex is the vertex at $\mbf{0}$.
+A \emph{pointed polyhedron} in general is a polyhedron that does not contain a line.
+We denote by $\pos X$ the positive span of a subset $X$ of $\RR^d$, and $\lin X$ resp.\ $\aff X$ its linear and affine span, respectively.

 The \emph{underlying (polyhedral) space} $|X|$ of a polyhedral complex $X$ is the union of its faces.
-With abuse of notation, we often speak of the polyhedral complex when we actually mean its underlying space.
-We define the \emph{combinatorial restriction} $\RS{X}{M}$ of a polyhedral complex $X$ to a set $M$ to be the inclusion-wise maximal subcomplex $D$ of $X$ such that $D\subset M$.
-Finally, the \emph{deletion} $X-D$ of a subcomplex $D$ from $X$ is the subcomplex of $X$ given by $\RS{X}{X{{{\setminus}}} {D}^\circ}$.
+With abuse of notation, we often speak of the polyhedral complex when we actually mean its underlying space; for instance, for a subcomplex $Y \sbs X$ we write simply $X \setminus Y$ for $| X | \setminus | Y |$.